-In connection with the offering, our board of directors is authorized to increase our share capital by up to nominal DKK shares without pre-emptive subscription rights for existing shareholders in connection with cash contributions at market value relating to the offering.
+In connection with the offering, our board of directors is authorized to increase our share capital by up to nominal DKK 4,000,000 without pre-emptive subscription rights for existing shareholders in connection with cash contributions at market value relating to the offering.

-- Following the offering, our board of directors will be authorized to increase our share capital (i) by up to nominal DKK shares without pre-emptive subscription rights for existing shareholders in connection with cash contributions, debt conversion and contributions in kind; provided, however, that the capital increases are carried out at market value and (ii) by up to nominal DKK shares, with pre-emptive subscription rights for existing shareholders in connection with cash contributions.
-The aggregate capital increase that our board of directors may decide upon pursuant to these two authorizations cannot exceed shares. - Following the offering, our board of directors will be authorized to issue warrants and to increase our share capital by up to nominal DKK shares without pre-emptive subscription rights for existing shareholders in connection with the exercise, if any, of said warrants and to determine the terms and conditions thereof.
-Our board of directors cannot issue warrants pursuant to this authorization to the extent that already issued and still outstanding warrants under this authorization amount to 20% or more of our company's share capital. - Following the offering, our board of directors will, without pre-emptive rights for the existing shareholders, be authorized to obtain loans against issuance of convertible bonds which confer the right to subscribe up to nominal DKK shares.
+- Following the offering, our board of directors will be authorized to increase our share capital (i) by up to nominal DKK 5,500,000 without pre-emptive subscription rights for existing shareholders in connection with cash contributions, debt conversion and contributions in kind; provided, however, that the capital increases are carried out at market value and (ii) by up to nominal DKK 5,500,000, with pre-emptive subscription rights for existing shareholders in connection with cash contributions. - Following the offering, our board of directors will be authorized to issue warrants and to increase our share capital by up to nominal DKK 1,500,000 without pre-emptive subscription rights for existing shareholders in connection with the exercise, if any, of said warrants and to determine the terms and conditions thereof - Following the offering, our board of directors will, without pre-emptive rights for the existing shareholders, be authorized to obtain loans against issuance of convertible bonds which confer the right to subscribe up to nominal DKK 1,000,000.
 The convertible bonds shall be offered at a subscription price and a conversion price that correspond in aggregate to at least the market price of the shares at the time of the decision of our board of directors.
 The loans shall be paid in cash and our board of directors shall determine the terms and conditions for the convertible bonds.